-6 Children who may be particularly vulnerable
+10.0 Children who may be particularly vulnerable

-6.1 Some children are at greater risk of abuse.
+- 10.1 Some children are at greater risk of abuse.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who:
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - 10.1.1 are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality; - 10.1.2 are vulnerable to being bullied, or engaging in bullying; - 10.1.3 are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism;

-- are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs - do not have English as a first language
+- 10.1.4 live in chaotic or unsupportive home situations; - 10.1.5 live transient lifestyles or live away from home or in temporary accommodation; - 10.1.6 are affected by parental substance abuse, domestic violence or parental mental health needs; - 10.1.7 do not have English as a first language;

-7 Children with special educational needs and disabilities
+11.0 Children with special educational needs and disabilities

-- 7.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation that other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 7.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.
+- 11.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - 11.1.1 assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - 11.1.2 being more prone to peer group isolation that other children; - 11.1.3 the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 11.1.4 communication barriers and difficulties in overcoming these barriers. - 11.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.

-8 Children who are absent from education
+12.0 Children who are absent or missing from education

-8.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks.

-8.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+- 12.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks. - 12.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-9 Mental health
+13.0 Mental health

-- 9.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-At Newtown Linford Primary School staff and pupil mental health and well-being is a priority.
-All children have access to mindfulness and wellbeing sessions throughout the school year.
-In addition, those who may require further support have access to additional bespoke sessions and ELSA (Emotional Literacy Support Assistant) support.
-We are conscious of staff's mental health and wellbeing and consider this carefully when planning workload.
-As a Trust we subscribe to the Employer Assistance Line which provides 24/7 365 days a year counselling support and advice on a wider range of issues, such as legal or financial.
-Our school mental health lead is Lou Proudman who received the training in 2019. - 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.
+- 13.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+The school has a Mental Health Policy, provision map and Mental Health Lead (Kirsten Kennedy). - 13.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 13.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.

-10 Children who are lesbian, gay, bi or trans (LGBT)
+14.0 Children who are lesbian, gay, bi or trans (LGBT)

-- 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+14.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open.